maartje/NeuralImageCaptionGeneration/README.md

 # Runing the tests

-The project includes _unit tests_ and one _integration test_ 'tests/test_pipeline.py'.
+The project includes _unit tests_ and an _integration test_ 'tests/test_pipeline.py'.
 The integration test runs the full project on a small in-memory mock dataset, mocking all file access with an in-memory dictionairy (see 'tests/mock_file_system.py').

 ```console
 $ cd NeuralImageCaptionGeneration